TO THE SHAREHOLDERS OF DFCC BANK PLC

-We have audited the financial statements of DFCC Bank PLC (“the Bank”) and the consolidated financial statements of the Bank and its subsidiaries (“the Group”), which comprise the statement of financial position as at 31 December 2018, and income statement, statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies set out on pages 136 to 242 of this Annual Report.
+We have audited the financial statements of DFCC Bank PLC (“the Bank”) and the consolidated financial statements of the Bank and its subsidiaries (“the Group”), which comprise the statement of financial position as at 31 December 2019, and income statement, statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies as set out in the chapter on Financial Reports of this Annual Report.

 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the Bank financial statements and the consolidated financial statements of the current period.
 These matters were addressed in the context of our audit of the Bank’s financial statements and the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

 Refer to Note 4 (Use of Judgements and Estimates), Note 17 (Impairment for Loans and Other Losses), Note 31 (Loans to and receivables from banks) and Note 32 (Loans to and receivables from other customers), to these Financial Statements.